ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## HTTP/2 and HTTP/3 Responses {#resp23}

-The UDP proxy SHALL indicate a successful response by replying with any 2xx (Successful) HTTP status code, without any "Transfer-Encoding" or "Content-Length" header fields.
+The UDP proxy SHALL indicate a successful response by replying with the following requirements:

+* the HTTP status code on the response SHALL be in the 2xx (Successful) range.

+* the response SHALL meet the requirements of HTTP responses that start the Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.

 If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the request.